Axel-Jacobsen/GeneticPrisonersDilemma/README.md

-# GeneticPrisonersDilemma
+# Genetic Prisoner's Dilemma

 ![Genetic Algorithm running for a basic prisoner's dilemma](line.gif)

-_Genetic algorithm running for a basic Prisoner's Dilemma_
+_Genetic algorithm running for a basic Prisoner's Dilemma.
+This shows the initial population narrowing to their optimum._

 ## Why?